microfarad-de/nastia-server/README.md

 Nastia is the name of my three-year-old daughter.

-Feel free to use and distribute the full contents of this package or parts of it according to the _GNU General Public License v3.0_.
+Unless stated otherwise inside the source file headers, please feel free to use and distribute the full contents of this package or parts of it according to the _GNU General Public License v3.0_.
 I hope that you find this software useful.